THE BOOKISH COLORING BOOK (SUMMER EDITION) – OUT NOW

 The Bradford Stories Bus looks a little out of place.
 It’s a huge, bright yellow American school bus – the kind you’d see in an American TV show or movie, not on the street of West Yorkshire.
 And yet, that’s exactly where it is.
 It travels around the city of Bradford, delivering its precious cargo to schools across the region.

 And what is this precious cargo?
-Well, that would be books – books donated by supporters of the National Literacy Trust’s efforts to get kids reading.
+Well, that would be books – gifted by the National Literacy Trust in Bradford and its partner publishers as part of their efforts to get kids reading.
 While it looks like a mobile library, these book transactions are of the more permanent variety.
 Kids will be able to choose a book from the collection, take it home, and keep it.

 Access to Books

-In 2023, the National Literacy Trust carried out a survey of English kids and their reading habits.
+In 2023, the National Literacy Trust carried out a UK-wide survey of children and their reading habits.
 They asked young people aged eight to 18 whether they have their own book at home.
-Most said yes, but a significant proportion said no. In the Yorkshire and Humber region, which includes Bradford, 8% said no – the third highest figure in the survey.
+Most said yes, but a significant proportion said no. In the Yorkshire and Humber region, which includes Bradford, 8% said no, the third highest figure among the nine English regions.

 For children aged five to eight, the number without a book at home was even greater.
 20.6% of Yorkshire and Humberside kids did not have their own book – the region was the UK’s second worst in this category.

 Move forward a year, and we see the situation hasn’t gotten any better for junior and secondary school-age kids.
-For eight to 18-year-olds, 10.4% now say they don’t have their own book – a significant increase.
+In Yorkshire and the Humber, 10.4% of eight to 18-year-olds now said they didn’t have their own book, a significant increase.

-For infant school-age kids, the situation has improved a little.
-The number of kids without books at home fell to 13.4% last year.
-While this offers a ray of hope, there is still significant work to do to keep the next generation of English kids connected with the world of books and reading.
+For infant school-age kids, the situation has improved, and by more than a little.
+The number of the region’s five-to eight-year-olds without a book at home fell to 13.4%, a drop of more than seven percentage points in a year.
+While this offers a ray of hope, there is still significant work to do to keep the next generation of kids connected with the world of books and reading.

 Early Encounters with Books